 If you include links to outside sources in your blog posts, those links can change or the info the links lead to can be removed.
 You don’t want to direct your site visitors to a non-existent source.

 That’s where the Broken Link Checker plugin comes in.
-It will notify you if any links on your site are no longer working, so you can fix them.
+It will notify you if any links on your site are no longer working so you can fix them.
+Talk about handy!
 It will also let you know if any images are missing.

 The Anti-Spam plugin is just that.
 It’s a free plugin that blocks automatic spam in the comments section of your blog.
 You don’t want your real site visitors to see spam comments.